People-Pleasing & Boundary Work in NYC

 What is People Pleasing?

-Over time, people-pleasing can lead to resentment, exhaustion, blurred boundaries, and losing touch with your own wants and needs.
+Over time, people-pleasing can lead to resentment, exhaustion, blurred boundaries, and losing touch with your own wants, limits, and preferences.
 It often has roots in anxiety, low self-worth, or early environments where staying attuned to others was a way to stay safe.
 And that’s important to name: people-pleasing is different from being caring or generous.
-It’s not kindness when it comes at the expense of yourself.
-It’s a fear-based pattern of self-abandonment that can be unlearned through boundaries, self-trust, and choosing to be in alignment with your own needs too.
+It’s not kindness when it consistently comes at the expense of yourself.
+It may look like being flexible or thoughtful on the outside, while internally feeling depleted, anxious, or disconnected.
+The good news is that because people-pleasing is learned, it can be unlearned—through boundaries, self-trust, and making decisions that feel aligned with your needs too.

 How Therapy for People Pleasing Can Help